Gpa Requirements For San Diego State

 Increased Competitiveness

 In recent years, SDSU has experienced increased competitiveness, with a growing number of applications vying for a limited number of spots.
-This has led to a rise in the average GPA of admitted students.
+Also, this has led to a rise in the average GPA of admitted students.
 While the minimum GPA requirement may remain the same, the actual GPA needed to be competitive has increased.

 Impact of Test-Blind Policy